 Number 8 turquoise also is noted for being some of the largest nuggets of turquoise ever found.
 In 1954 the Edgar brothers along with Marvin Syme found a piece of gem quality turquoise weighing 150 pounds!

 Number 8 is known for its spider webbing and light blue to dark blue color with green shading.
 The matrix is usually golden to reddish brown and even black.

 The Number 8 mine was closed in 1976 but the last owner, Dowell Ward, had a stockpile of the turquoise set aside that is now on the market.
-It is considered some of the finest turquoise ever found and is considered a collector’s item because once this reserve is gone there will be no more released on to the market.
+It is considered some of the finest turquoises ever found and is a collector’s item.
+This is because once this reserve is gone there will be no more released on the market.

 You can see several fantastic examples of Number 8 Turquoise jewelry by clicking Here.